DanSalib/Fault-Tolerant-Scheduler/README.md

-RUN scheduler_integration_tests.py to see a full sample fun of the system.
+RUN scheduler_integration_tests.py to see a full sample run of the system.

 To start up the system outside of the test environment, RUN start.sh